TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 This subsystem primarily consists of the thermocouple sensors, any necessary components to make the thermocouples work, and the PID controller code to control the system.

 #### 1. Power Subsystem
+- **Inputs:**
 The AD8495 thermocouple amplifier is the primary component of this subsystem requiring power.
-According to the datasheet the AD8495 works best when supplied with 5 V [12]
+According to the datasheet the AD8495 works best when supplied with 5 V [12].
+It should be noted that the KMQSS-062U-12 thermocouple does not require any power input, only the amplifier.
+- **Outputs:**
+The Nucleo shall send a PWM signal controlling the duty cycle controlling the amount of amps delivered to the coil which controls the temperature of the pipe.

 #### 2. Software Subsystem

-##### Inputs and Outputs

 - **Inputs:**
-  - Analog voltage signal from microcontroller specifying what power level / temperature is desired
-  - Analog voltage signal from feedback thermocouple sensors specifying what actual temperature is
-  - Analog voltage signal from feedback wattmeter sensors specifying what actual power consumed is
+User desired power input to the microcontroller
 - **Outputs:**
-  - PWM signal from microcontroller to tell the power subsystem to increase the duty cycle to increase power delivered or decrease duty cycle to decrease power delivered to increase / decrease temperature of part respectively.

 ## Buildable Schematic